Things To Consider

 You will have time to say your goodbyes.

-When all the family members and friends are ready we will transport your pet to a local crematory http://peacefulpetswi.com or pet cemetery where your pet will be:
+When all the family members and friends have said their goodbyes we will transport your pet to a local crematory or pet cemetery where your pet will be:

--buried ( you will make all arrangements with the pet cemetery )
+-burial ( you will make all arrangements with the pet cemetery)

 We understand the pain of losing a beloved pet and we will be there with you during this difficult time.
 We encourage you to grieve/mourn your pet.
 This is a normal process when you lose a beloved family pet.
 Talk with family or friends who understand this bond.
 Celebrate your pet's life.
 Create a slideshow of photos to tell your pet's life story.
 Talk about the precious memories you made over the last week, month, years... remember your beloved companion.
 The pain of your loss will fade over time however the memories you made together will always be there in your heart.

 There are local grief support groups that you can attend to help you understand these overwhelming emotions.
 There are also grief counselors /therapists who can help individuals who feel they need to talk with someone one on one rather than in a group setting.
 Use the support from family and friends.